jburrows82/llmcord/README.md

 - Google Lens processing primarily uses a custom Playwright implementation integrated within `llmcord.py`.
 Ensure Chrome is closed for the specified profile.
 If this fails, it falls back to SerpAPI, which counts towards your SerpAPI plan's search credits.
 The bot rotates SerpAPI keys and handles rate limits across your provided keys during fallback.

 - **Rate Limit Handling:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder) to track rate-limited API keys (LLM & SerpAPI).
 Keys are put on a 24-hour cooldown.
 This cooldown state persists even if the bot restarts (tracked via `last_reset_timestamp.txt`).
 If all keys for a service become rate-limited, the cooldown is reset for that service.
 Error messages are only sent to Discord if all keys fail for a request.
 Ensure `ratelimit_dbs/` and `last_reset_timestamp.txt` are added to your `.gitignore` if you manage your deployment with git.

+- **Chat History Persistence:** Conversation history, including fetched content from URLs and Google Lens, is stored in `llmcord_history.db`.
+This allows conversations to resume with full context after restarts.
+Ensure this file is backed up if needed and add `*.db` and `*.db-journal` to your `.gitignore`.
+The runtime message cache (`msg_nodes`) is still used for efficiency during active processing but is not the primary source for history reconstruction.

 - PRs are welcome :)